Q-quadratic convergence of the centralized circumcentered-reflection method under a relative interior condition

 The case $\aff(X)\neq\aff(Y)$ is open.
-When the two affine hulls differ, the isometry reduction is unavailable, because $P_X(z^k)$ acquires a component of order $\norm{z^k-\bar z}$ in the direction transverse to $\aff(Y)$, which the curvature argument cannot absorb.
+When the two affine hulls differ, the isometry reduction is unavailable: $P_X(z^k)$ appears to acquire a component of order $\norm{z^k-\bar z}$ in the direction transverse to $\aff(Y)$, which the curvature argument cannot absorb, because the second-order contact estimate of Lemma~\ref{lem:curvature} controls only the component within the common affine hull.
 Example~\ref{ex:epi} shows that this obstruction is not always fatal: for the pair $\{X,Y'\}$ the sequences for $\{X,Y\}$ and $\{X,Y'\}$ coincide by a symmetry argument, so all rates transfer without the isometry reduction.
-Whether such a reduction exists more broadly, or whether a different approach can establish superlinear or Q-quadratic convergence for $\aff(X)\neq\aff(Y)$ in general, remains an open problem.\\
+Whether such a reduction exists more broadly, or whether a different approach can establish superlinear or Q-quadratic convergence for $\aff(X)\neq\aff(Y)$ in general, remains an open problem.

-{\bf Acknowledgements: } The author thanks collaborators Roger Behling, Alfredo N.~Iusem, and Luiz-Rafael Santos for many fruitful discussions on the circumcentered-reflection method and its variants~\cite{Behling:2018b,Behling:2018a,Arefidamghani:2021,Behling:2024} that directly motivated this work.
+{\bf Acknowledgements: } The author thanks Roger Behling, Alfredo N.~Iusem, and Luiz-Rafael Santos for many fruitful discussions on the circumcentered-reflection method and its variants~\cite{Behling:2018b,Behling:2018a,Arefidamghani:2021,Behling:2024} that directly motivated this work.